evpo/EncryptPad/deps/botan/doc/security.rst

 This key can be found in the file ``doc/pgpkey.txt`` or online at https://keybase.io/jacklloyd and on most PGP keyservers.

+2020
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* 2020-07-05: Failure to enforce name constraints on alternative names

+  The path validation algorithm enforced name constraints on the primary DN included in the certificate but failed to do so against alternative DNs which may be included in the subject alternative name.
+This would allow a corrupted sub-CA which was constrained by a name constraints extension in its own certificate to issue a certificate containing a prohibited DN.
+Until 2.15.0, there was no API to access these alternative name DNs so it is unlikely that any application would make incorrect access control decisions on the basis of the incorrect DN.
+Reported by Mario Korth of Ruhr-Universität Bochum.

+  Introduced in 1.11.29, fixed in 2.15.0

+* 2020-03-24: Side channel during CBC padding

+  The CBC padding operations were not constant time and as a result would leak the length of the plaintext values which were being padded to an attacker running a side channel attack via shared resources such as cache or branch predictor.
+No information about the contents was leaked, but the length alone might be used to make inferences about the contents.
+This issue affects TLS CBC ciphersuites as well as CBC encryption using PKCS7 or other similar padding mechanisms.
+In all cases, the unpadding operations were already constant time and are not affected.
+Reported by Maximilian Blochberger of Universität Hamburg.

+  Fixed in 2.14.0, all prior versions affected.

 2018
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^